-Oundle is one of the largest co-ed boarding schools in the UK with just under 1,120 pupils set in a Northamptonshire market town from which it takes its name.
+Oundle is one of the largest co-ed boarding schools in the UK with just under 1,120 pupils, around 820 boarders and 310 day pupils, set in a Northamptonshire market town from which it takes its name.
 Oundle is a true all-round boarding school, with strong academic results, some of the best DT facilities in the country and fantastic sports and music.
 The school has three main entry points; at 11 plus,13 plus and 16 plus.

 How to get into Oundle School